mikk5394/AndroidBankAppExam/README.md

 Examproject for Android App, KEA

 My take on the bank app assignment for the exam.
-The app contains all the must-have requirements.
+The app contains almost the must-have requirements (being able to pay bills manually is missing).
 I've used Firebase as my data storage and I've used their Authentication system aswell.

 Must-have requirements: